Home or Remote Learning

 You can find more FREE books to read that match children's Read, Write Inc colours online at Oxford Owls.

 All children need to read often to improve their fluency and understanding.
-Any reading they do is worthwhile, whether it's in a book, a comic, a recipe, on a website or through an app.
+Any reading they do is worthwhile, whether it's in a book, a comic, a magazine, a recipe, on a website or through an app.

 As a school, we follow White Rose Maths schemes of learning, to help children develop a good understanding of Maths.
 This helps them to be confident Mathematicians for life.